 Hijemi Castle is well-known for being one of the best-preserved examples of Japanese castle architecture in the entire country.
 It’s also supposedly haunted by a ghost named Okiku, who crawls out of the well each night and shrieks, so, visit during the daytime, we guess.

-People report experiencing a number of unexplained occurrences at Hijemi Castle, from items disappearing and reappearing to cold chills when they walk through certain areas.
-If you’re not looking to encounter Okiku, take our advice and view this architectural marvel from afar.
+People report experiencing a number of unexplained and creepy occurrences at Hijemi Castle, from items disappearing and reappearing to cold chills when they walk through certain areas.
+If you’re not looking to encounter Okiku, take our advice and view this architectural marvel and possibly haunted castle from afar.

 #4: Chateau de Brissac, France